Changes due to COVID-19

 - interferes with the landlord or landlord’s employees

-- disturbs other tenants (e.g. by playing loud music late at night or being noisy)
+- disturbs other tenants (for example, by playing loud music late at night or being noisy)

 - endangers others in the building